 Should I bring a car to campus?
 How will I get around the city?

-You are free to bring a car to campus.
-You will need to pay for summer parking of your vehicle.
+You are welcome to bring a car to campus, but you will need to pay for summer parking of your vehicle.
 The Bellingham bus system is quite good for a small city, so a car is not needed, but would be a valuable resource for exploring the area.

 What type of leisure activities are available when we are not involved?